Statflo/js-modules/packages/socket/README.md

 # @statflo/socket

-A promised StompJS and SocketJS class for managing subscriptions easily.
+A promised StompJS and SockJS class for managing subscriptions easily.

 ## Usage